Arka Gdynia

 Morski Związkowy Klub Sportowy Arka Gdynia (lit.
-'Maritime Union Sports Club Arka Gdynia', /pol/) is a professional football club based in Gdynia, Poland, that plays in the Ekstraklasa after winning the 2024–25 I liga.
-The club was founded as Klub Sportowy Gdynia in 1929.
+'Maritime Union Sports Club Arka Gdynia', /pol/) is a professional football club based in Gdynia, Poland The club was founded as Klub Sportowy Gdynia in 1929.
+They will play in the I liga in the 2026–27 season following relegation in the previous season.

 History

 The history of Arka dates back to 1929, when a group of workers of the Port of Gdynia founded Klub Sportowy (Sports Club) Gdynia (abbreviated KS Gdynia).
 In 1932, a new stadium of KS was opened at Polanka Redłowska.
 This location was used by the club until 2000.
 In 1934, Klub Sportowy Kotwica (Sports Club Anchor) was registered.
 Both team existed until 1939.

 In 1949, Rybacki Klub Sportowy ("Fishermen Sports Club") MIR was formed.
 Three years later, its name was changed to Klub Sportowy Kolejarz-Arka Gdynia.
 In 1953, the team for the first time won promotion to the third level of Polish football.
 In 1959, Arka's U-19 became Polish runner-up, and in 1960, after a dramatic game vs. Hutnik Kraków, Arka won promotion to the Second Division.

 In 1964, Arka merged with Doker Gdynia, to form Morski Związkowy Klub Sportowy (MZKS; "Maritime United Sports Club") Gdynia.
 In 1972, its name was changed into Arka.
 Two years later Arka won promotion to the Ekstraklasa.
 Relegated after one year, Arka returned to the top level in 1976.
 In 1979 Arka, managed by Czesław Boguszewicz, became the first team from Polish Baltic Sea coast to win the Polish Cup.
 In the final game, which took place in Lublin, Arka beat Wisła Kraków 2–1.
 In its UEFA Cup Winners' Cup debut, Arka lost to Bulgarian side PFC Beroe Stara Zagora (3–2, 0–2).

 In 1982, Arka was relegated from the top level, to return there in 2005.
 In the 1982 World Cup in Spain, Arka's Janusz Kupcewicz was among top players of Polish national team, which won bronze medal.

 In the 1980s and 1990s, Arka played either in the third or second division, with a number of promotions and relegations.
 In 2001, after six years in the third level, Arka again won promotion to the second division, and in 2005, the team returned to Ekstraklasa.

 In 2011, the City of Gdynia completed the construction of a new stadium, located on Olimpijska Street.
 On 19 February 2011, Arka tied 1–1 with Beroe Stara Zagora in a friendly game to commemorate the opening of their new venue.
 That year, Arka were relegated from the top level.

 In 2016, Arka was promoted to the top level again after taking first place in the I liga.
 Soon after getting promoted, Arka won the Polish Cup for the second time, and the Polish Super Cup twice: in 2017 and 2018.